David, according to the superscription.

 - Psalm 59 gives believers permission to curse personal enemies whenever they feel threatened. - The psalm is a covenantal appeal to God as Judge against violent, unjust enemies, not a license for personal vengeance or careless anger.

-- David's claim of innocence means He believed He was sinless. - David denies guilt with respect to the accusation and attack in view · He is not claiming absolute sinlessness before God.
+- David's claim of innocence means he believed he was sinless. - David denies guilt with respect to the accusation and attack in view · he is not claiming absolute sinlessness before God.

 - The enemies are only individual opponents with no wider theological significance. - The psalm expands to nations, Jacob, and the ends of the earth, showing that the local crisis participates in the larger issue of God's public rule.